Psychotherapy for individuals, couples, and groups

-The presenting issues I have treated include: addiction, anxiety, depression and bipolar disorders, substance use/abuse/dependence, family conflicts, personality disorders, self-esteem issues, sexual issues, LGBTQIA concerns, behavioral issues, coping problems, divorce, eating disorders, infertility, loss and grief, relationships troubles (peer or romantic), self-harming behaviors, spirituality struggles, schizophrenia and other psychotic disorders.
+The presenting issues I have treated include: anxiety, depression and bipolar disorders, substance use/abuse/dependence, family conflicts, personality disorders, self-esteem issues, sexual issues, LGBTQ+ concerns, gender concerns, behavioral issues, coping problems, divorce, eating disorders, infertility, loss and grief, relationships troubles, self-harming behaviors, spirituality struggles, schizophrenia and other psychotic disorders.
 I also facilitate career counseling and life coaching sessions, and am qualified to conduct multiple-battery assessments, specific testing and/or evaluations.

 It’s my intention to focus on the various aspects of love, work, and play when treating individuals, couples and groups.

 Individual: $350 per 55 minute session.

 Group: $80 per person.
 Groups run for 90 minutes; 5-8 members.

 Psychotherapy supervision: $125 per 55 minute session.

 Rates vary, however the rate for a basic assessment battery consisting of a cognitive, projective, personality, and achievement test is $2000.
 If you are interested in specific tests please contact me for pricing information.

 am considered an in-network provider for most Blue Cross Blue Shield and Aetna plans, however you should call the member number located on the back of your insurance card just to be certain before making an appointment.